vis-kid/octopress_drafts_previewer/source/_posts/2015-10-26-Page-Objects.markdown

 Tests are more stable

 UI interaction tests have now same quality as test for application code.

-Due to changes, Capybara selectors introduce breakpoints.
-Let’s say a designer wantes to change the text on a button.
-Do you want to make that change in cone central wrapper for that provides that element to your specs or do you prefer to do that all over the place?
-I thought so!

 + ### Acceptance Tests / Feature Specs